-For youngsters (As noted on first page) go to my YouTube page at “Keith Gregson” and join in the regularly updated fun during the crisis.
+For youngsters (As noted on first page) go to my YouTube page at “Keith Gregson” and join in the regularly updated fun.

-What I was up to in 2020 when times were different Early in February acted as an ‘expert’ speaker and adviser at the South West Family History Show in Bristol for the second year running.
-In early summer and autumn involved as an expert (Social and Sporting Historian) in three online shows run by Family Tree magazine and The Genealogist. .
-In addition until March I continued my involvement in music at the Peacock pub, PopRecs and the Stumble Inn in Sunderland (q.v. online).
+What I was up when times were different Acted as an ‘expert’ speaker and adviser at the South West Family History Show in Bristol for the second year running.
+In early summer and autumn involved as an expert (Social and Sporting Historian) in three online shows run by Family Tree magazine and The Genealogist.
+Also at the recent online London Show ( September 2021).
+In addition until March 2020 I continued my involvement in music at the Peacock pub, PopRecs and the Stumble Inn in Sunderland (q.v. online).

-All my talk commitments over the next few months have been cancelled due to the virus.
+All my talk commitments over 2020/21 were cancelled due to the virus.
 Watch this space.
-However there are many exciting things happening in relation to rugby union history and involving the 150th anniversary of the RFU in January 2021 and the Lions tour of South Africa later in that year.
-Also working with sports and cultural historian Mike Huggins on rugby union leagues in north east England during Edwardian times.
+However there were many exciting things happening in relation to rugby union history and involving the 150th anniversary of the RFU in January 2021 and the Lions tour of South Africa later in the year.

-I have had major articles published in Family Tree magazine in 2019 and 2020 have at least one commissioned for 2021.
-I also write on a regular basis for the online monthly and hard copy annual Discover Your Ancestors with three articles already commissioned for 2021.
-You can see this via the Genealogist web site.
+I have had major articles published in Family Tree magazine in between 2019 and 2021.
+I also write on a regular basis for the online monthly and hard copy annual Discover Your Ancestors with three articles published in 2021.
+You can see these via the Genealogist web site.

 Still composing and collating.
 I have now recorded professionally all my major pieces which should soon be available as two separate albums on YouTube.
-Notes on the songs and tunes on the albums will soon appear the ‘My Songs and Tunes’ section of this site.
+Notes on the songs and tunes on the albums are with them on YouTube.

 Questia research encyclopaedia site currently has at least twelve of my travel articles from different newspapers and other articles –

 Enter my name as “Keith Gregson” and scroll down to newspaper part.
 The same applies to my work on rugby history with the RFU;